Thirteen killed in failed U.S. hostage rescue bid in Yemen

 At least two more hostages are being held by the group.

-The Yemen-based group, loyal to the wider al Qaeda organisation founded by Osama bin Laden, has denounced Islamic State, but Western and Gulf sources say there may be operational connections between the two.
+The Yemen-based group, loyal to the wider al Qaeda organization founded by Osama bin Laden, has denounced Islamic State, but Western and Gulf sources say there may be operational connections between the two.

-"AQAP and Daesh (Islamic State) are essentially the same organisation but have different methods of execution and tactics," a senior Yemeni intelligence official said.
+"AQAP and Daesh (Islamic State) are essentially the same organization but have different methods of execution and tactics," a senior Yemeni intelligence official said.

 FREEDOM ATTEMPT